 All that reading made me a little anxious, but I thought I could conquer that exam sin problema!

-Well, I studied Spanish formally for years (I even minored in Spanish in college), studied abroad in Mexico, lived abroad in Central and South America for nine years, married a native Spanish speaker who conversed with me in Spanish all the time, and breathed the Spanish language and culture throughout my life.
+I studied Spanish formally for years (I even minored in Spanish in college), studied abroad in Mexico, lived abroad in Central and South America for nine years, married a native Spanish speaker who speaks with me in Spanish all the time, and breathed the Spanish language and culture throughout my entire life.

 Writing this blog post is a very humbling experience because my first and second testing outcomes didn’t happen the way I expected.